acuparse/acuparse/docs/INSTALL.md

 When MyAcuRite receives your readings, it sends back a JSON response to your smartHUB in the following format.
 `{"localtime":"00:00:00","checkversion":"","ID1":"","PASSWORD1":"","sensor1":"","elevation":""}`.

 * localtime = Local time the reading was received.
-(In testing it seems this is not always correct.)
-Suspect it is used to keep time on the smartHUB?
+Keeps time on the smartHUB and is used mainly for rainfall readings.
 * checkversion = The current firmware version available.
 Currently 224.
 * ID1 = Weather Underground Station ID.
 * PASSWORD1 = Weather Underground Station Password.